Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability allows an unauthenticated attacker with access to the MCP endpoint to achieve full Remote Code Execution (RCE) on the server host under the privileges of the MCP server process.
-This can lead to complete system compromise, data theft, financial loss, and can be used as a pivot point to attack the entire Kubernetes cluster and internal network (GitHub CVE).
+The vulnerability allows an unauthenticated attacker with access to the MCP endpoint to achieve Remote Code Execution (RCE) on the server host under the privileges of the MCP server process.
+This can lead to complete system compromise, data theft, and potential access to the entire Kubernetes cluster and internal network (CVE-Request).

 Source: This report was generated using AI